joseph-ampfer/DeepSeek-VS-Code-Extension/README.md

 ![feature X](./media/VS-DeepSeek-Animation.gif)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+> Tip: Local models can run slower than what you are used to.

 ## Requirements